TASCB/openimis-dist_dkr/README.md

 for example, if the target host is localhost:3000, pass it into the corresponding test command with `-- --config "baseUrl=http://localhost:3000"`:

+Additionally, if you are using social protection specific language pack, e.g. benefit plan would be called programme, you can pass in `--env useSocialProtectionLanguagePack=true`

-- Headless: `npx cypress run --config "baseUrl=http://localhost:3000"`
+- Headless: `npx cypress run --config "baseUrl=http://localhost:3000" --env useSocialProtectionLanguagePack=true`
-- Headed: `npx cypress open --config "baseUrl=http://localhost:3000"`
+- Headed: `npx cypress open --config "baseUrl=http://localhost:3000" --env useSocialProtectionLanguagePack=true`